uic-nlp-lab/Chicago-crime-vis-corpus/README.md

 This repository contains three folders -
 #### Annotations:
-This folder has annotated data in anvil files for the 16 subjects (subject5 through subject20).
+This folder has annotated data in [anvil files](https://www.anvil-software.org/) for the 16 subjects (subject5 through subject20).
+The data in the anvil files are in xml format.
 Annotation is done for dialogue acts, contextualized actionable requests, gestures and referring expressions.
 Out of the 3179 utterances 449 were identified as Actionable Requests and annotated with one the 8 possible types of Dialogue Acts.
 The Dialogue Acts are:
 1. CREATE-VISUALIZATION
 2. CLARIFICATION